gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 }
 ```

-This is just a simple object that defines which aliases to use for internal
+This object defines which aliases to use for internal
 Gatsby fields when compiling queries ([step 4](#4-compile-sourcing-queries)).

 Default value is: